dwinter/WhatToExpect/README.md

 #> [1] "inst/exdata/fake_reads_1.fq" "inst/exdata/fake_reads_2.fq"
 ```

 So, let's use the reads to estimate the genome size.
-The first step is to use `jellyfish` to count the occurance of kmers.
-The output here is binary file into which `jellyfish` dumpts the counts:
+The first step is to use `jellyfish` to count the occurrence of kmers.
+Because both the reads and the genome are are very small, we'll count 9-mers.

 ``` r
 hist_file <- jfish_count_kmers(reads, k=9, starting_size="1M")